 - Schedule 4: General provisions including costs orders

-- Schedule 5: statutory review of the new laws three years after the amendments commence
+- Schedule 5: Statutory review of the new laws three years after the amendments commence

 Codification of Common Law principles in Property Cases